CriticalTechnologiesInc/SABLE/README.md

 - The **SRK password**
 - The **NVRAM password** is that password designated by the platform owner as a requirement for writing to this NVRAM space

+If SABLE was successful in configuring the SEC, it will report success and then reboot.

 Usage
 ---------------